vegantransistor/BoschSmartHome/P2/code/README.md

-# code for the EM-FI loop control
+# c code for the EM-FI control loop

 * Control of the RIGOL signal generator
 * Control of the Bus Pirate for Reset generation
 * Test of JTAG via Segger J-LINK